 Another tactic that can be used to stay motivated is to take a different approach.
 Sometimes the way you are doing something won’t feel right or may seem more difficult than it should.
 In this case, taking a step back and re-analyzing your methodology towards the task may be a good option for you.
 Being able to identify a couple tweaks and changes that could be made may change your outlook and experience in ways you didn’t know were possible!

-Last of all, reward yourself!
+Lastly, reward yourself!
 Nothing worth having ever comes easy, right?
 So instead of just looking at the big picture (which may appear a little daunting), make small goals for yourself along the way.
 When you reach one of those milestones, reward yourself.
 One way you could do this is to treat yourself to a nice breakfast the next morning, or to document your success in writing.
 Reading and reliving your accomplishments may give you the right drive to continue forward on your journey.
 It is important to be able to recognize your own progress, which will not only allow you to celebrate the successes, but will also let you know how much further you have to go in reaching your primary goals.

 “The discipline you learn and character you build from setting and achieving a goal can be more valuable than the achievement of the goal itself.” -Bo Bennett